eezstreet/SWATEliteForce/README.md

 - Bullets are now affected by drag; they will lose momentum (and therefore lethality) over long distances.
 JHP is more susceptible to drag than FMJ rounds.
 - Heavy Armor now has "health".
 It will protect against rifle rounds almost perfectly but will lose that ability with successive shots.
 - JHP does slightly more bullet-expansion ("internal damage") damage to account for drag.
+- Restored cut content: AI-controlled officers will now report when they spot a civilian
+- Restored cut content: Suspects will now yell loudly as they shoot at doors
 - Redid all of the campaign progression/unlocks
 - Added "Take Screenshot" option to controls menu
 - Minor changes to the compliance system (see the detailed section below for a full list of changes)